fredgibbs/fredgibbs.github.io/courses/_posts/2013-08-01-introduction-to-digital-history.md

 Rachel Leow, [DevonThink](http://idlethink.wordpress.com/category/devonthink/).
 (Read this article AND at least skim through the short three part series that it links to.)

-Rather than assign more specific readings to cover the pedgogy facet we talked about the first day, we'll each find a reading related to how we might better integrate the kinds of concerns that underlie this course into undergraduate humanities courses generally.
+Rather than assign more specific readings to cover the pedagogy facet we talked about the first day, we'll each find a reading related to how we might better integrate the kinds of concerns that underlie this course into undergraduate humanities courses generally.

 ### 11. Code